-Tender, tasty Crockpot Chicken and Vegetables, with lots of fresh thyme and cooked for hours, creating a rich flavor sauce with very little hands on.
+Tender, tasty Crockpot Chicken thighs and vegetables.
+The crockpot cooks this chicken dinner for hours, creating a rich flavorful sauce with very little hands-on.

 Whoever came up with the idea of this crockpot cooker did a good thing!
 Wouldn’t my grandma Prentice have loved this marvel?
 Grammy was a hard-working farm wife and this Crockpot Chicken dinner would be such a time saver for her.